jbmontgomery21/qlab-scripts/README.md

 ### add timecode trigger.applescript
 -default hotkey ^T

--ask user for timecode hours, minutes, seconds, and frames set it as timecode trigger point. default color to RED
+-ask user for timecode hours, minutes, seconds, and frames set it as timecode trigger point. sets color to the color of this script cue

 -default format: (hh:mm:ss:ff) [cue name]